rg-software/board-games/poker-dice/readme.md

 - The same action (keep some dice, re-roll the others) can be performed once again before the turn is passed to the second player.

 - When both players finished their turns, the player with a higher-ranked hand is declared winner.
 If no winning combination is collected, the player having a card of the highest value wins.
+The lowest-valued card is 9, the highest-valued is Ace.

 |Rank|Hand Name|Description|
 |----|---------|-----------|